Production guide

 Create a call sheet, schedule, contact list, scene or segment order, shot priorities, location notes, safety details, and contingency plan.
 The more compressed the shoot, the more important it is to know what can be cut and what cannot.

 Decide how feedback becomes work.
-A review note might become an edit task, a pickup shot, an approval decision, or a future production change.
+A review note might become an edit task, a rough cut change, a pickup shot, an approval decision, or a future production change.
 Keep the review loop connected to the plan so the team can understand why the edit changed.

 Build a connected video workflow.

-Launch Protoron to connect concept, scenes, tasks, footage, and review decisions.
+Launch Protoron to connect concept, scenes, tasks, rough cuts, footage, and review decisions.